Choosing a Thesis Lab Workshop

 Overview

 In this workshop you will lay the groundwork for your thesis lab choice by self-assessing your PhD goals and characteristics of environments in which you have felt engaged.
 You will receive multiple tools for evaluating your rotation labs and you’ll get started using them in the workshop.
-You’ll have time for individual reflection as well-structured opportunities to work with your fellow first-years to identify important but hard-to-spot scenarios that may have occurred in your rotations.
-You’ll also hear from a student leader about their experience with some common challenges of choosing a thesis lab.
+You’ll have time for individual reflection and have a chance to learn from your peers.

 Learning Outcomes